wayoda/rswt-flasher/README.md

 `rswt-flasher` is a commandline utility for uploading an new firmware to a WavTrigger

-`rswt-flasher` works on Python 2.7 as well as Python 3.
+`rswt-flasher` works on Python 2.7 and Python 3.4+

+The utility should run on any Operating System, but I only tested it on Linux and Windows7.
+If anybody out there uses it on MacOS, please let me know...

 ## Can this brick my device???
 Well, I did my best to not run into trouble with the hardware.